-Status Code Definition
+Definition

-Completed KPI has been carried out in accordance with the Management
+KPI has been carried out in accordance with the Management

 Plan.

-Achieved to Date Work has been undertaken in accordance with the project plan
+Work has been undertaken in accordance with the project plan

 to ensure that the task will be fully complete by the final due

 date.

-Not Yet Due Timeframe for commencement of the KPI has not been
+Timeframe for commencement of the KPI has not been

 reached.

-Deferred KPI has been placed on hold.
+KPI has been placed on hold.

-Not Achieved KPI has not been completed as required in the Management
+KPI has not been completed as required in the Management

 Plan.